craigmckeachie/handsonreact/docs/A3-ECMAScriptReact.md

     export class MyClass {
       myClassMethod() {
-        return "myClassMethod on myClass is running.";
+        return 'myClassMethod on myClass is running.';
       }
     }
     ```